EgbieAndersonUku1/personalWebsiteBE/README.md

 ## Backend Integration for Easier Updates

 The site was originally built without a backend.
-However, as the project grew, updating content became a little tedious because I had to update it manually with text files and then commit the changes again.
+However, if I add new project or want to update, it becomes ca little tedious because I have to update it manually with repo text file and then commit the changes again.
 With the backend, updates will be a lot easier, allowing for more efficient content management.

 ## Features